Empowerment in the Workplace: What It Is and Why It Matters

 Strengthen financial performance

 Adaptability is one of the strongest predictors of an organization’s financial success.
-Empowered workers are more likely to embrace change and even be drivers of it, which can yield creative solutions and innovative business developments.
+Empowered workers are more likely to embrace and even be drivers of change, which can yield creative solutions and innovative business developments.
 Research has found that employees with autonomy are more likely to feel responsible for their jobs and engage in change-oriented behavior like proactive problem-solving.
 When you empower employees, they’re motivated to do good work, which is always an upside from a business perspective.

-How To Implement A Culture Of Empowerment In The Workplace
+How to Implement a Culture of Empowerment in the Workplace

 1. Start at the top

 You can’t have empowered employees without an empowered leadership team.
-When an employee brings a concern to their manager, the answer should never be “it’s out of my control,” but rather “I’ll see what I can do about it.”
+When an employee brings a concern to their manager, the answer should never be, “It’s out of my control,” but rather, “I’ll see what I can do about it.”

-To achieve true empowerment in the workplace, an organization must support its managers fully and provide for their needs.
-This means investing in leadership training, giving managers autonomy in their decision making and engaging them in conversations about the company’s future.
+To achieve true empowerment in the workplace, an organization must fully support its managers and provide for their needs.
+This means investing in leadership training, giving managers autonomy in their decision-making, and engaging them in conversations about the company’s future.

 2. Embrace transparency